Rajpratik71/Mininet-wiki/Automated-VM-Creation-and-Testing.md

     build.py --image mininet-raring32server.vmdk --test core

-will boot the a VM from disk image `mininet-raring32server.vmdk` and run the `core` test. (`build.py -h` will list available tests.)
+will boot a VM from disk image `mininet-raring32server.vmdk` and run the `core` test. (`build.py -h` will list available tests.)

 Additionally, you can specify a branch to check out and test in the VM, for example

     build.py --image mininet-vm.vmdk --branch devel/myfeature --test sanity

-Will boot from the specified image, check out the `devel/myfeature` branch from the Mininet github repository, and run the `sanity` test.
+would boot from the specified image, check out the `devel/myfeature` branch from the Mininet github repository, and run the `sanity` test.

 Notes: